caubry/sublime-flash/README.md

 ## What's next?

 Currently this script only works for Mac users.
-If you are one of them just clone the repository and start running the bash script: build_template.sh
+If you are one of them just forks the repository and start running the bash script: build_template.sh
 The script takes four arguments:
 > company name
 > project name